-- The conditions of membership for, method of enrolment of, and level of subscription payable by individual members of the Party within this constituency shall be as laid down in the membership rules of the Party in Chapter 2. - 2.
-The constitutional rights of individual members of the Party within this constituency shall operate only where they are registered as electors and reside or, exceptionally if they are not eligible to be registered to vote, in which they reside only. - Women members in this CLP shall, if they so desire, be organised into a Women's Branch acting in accordance with regulations sanctioned by the NEC and on boundaries approved by the RD(GS). - 4.
-Individual members of the Party between14 years and 26 years of age inclusive shall, if they so desire, be organised in branches of Young Labour acting in accordance with regulations sanctioned by the NEC and on boundaries approved by the RD(GS).
+- The conditions of membership for, method of enrolment of, and level of subscription payable by individual members of the Party within this constituency shall be as laid down in the membership rules of the Party in Chapter 2. - The constitutional rights of individual members of the Party within this constituency shall operate only where they are registered as electors and reside or, exceptionally if they are not eligible to be registered to vote, in which they reside only. - 3.
+Women members in this CLP shall, if they so desire, be organised into a Women's Branch acting in accordance with Chapter 10. - 4.
+Individual members of the Party between14 years and 26 years of age inclusive shall, if they so desire, be organised in branches of Young Labour acting in accordance with Chapter 11 (A)